Oyster card: Technical faults

 In January 2004, on the day that the pay-as-you-go system went live on all Oyster cards, some season ticket passengers were prevented from making a second journey on their travelcard.
 Upon investigation each had a negative prepay balance.
 This was widely reported as a major bug in the system.
-However, the reason for the "bug" was that some season ticket holders were passing through zones not included on their tickets.
-The existing paper system could not prevent this kind of misuse as the barriers only checked if a paper ticket was valid in the zone the barrier was in.
+However, the reason for the "bug" was that some season ticket holders were passing through zones not included on their tickets, and the holders had been correctly charged pay-as-you-go fares for the zones they hadn't paid for.
+The existing paper system, and the previous Travelcard-only system, could not prevent this kind of misuse as the barriers only checked if a paper ticket was valid in the zone the barrier was in.

 On 10 March 2005 an incorrect data table meant that the Oyster system was inoperable during the morning rush hour.
 Ticket barriers had to be left open and pay as you go fares could not be collected.

 On 12 July 2008 an incorrect data table disabled an estimated 72,000 Oyster cards, including Travelcards, staff passes, Freedom Passes, child Oyster cards and other electronic tickets.
 The Oyster system was shut down and later restarted during traffic hours.
 Some customers already in the system were overcharged.
 Refunds were given to those affected and all disabled cards were replaced.
 Freedom Pass holders had to apply to their local authority for replacement passes (as these are not managed by TfL).

 A further system failure occurred two weeks later on 25 July 2008, when pay as you go cards were not read properly.

 On 2 January 2016 the Oyster system failed, with readers failing to process Oyster cards but continuing to process contactless cards and Apple Pay transactions.